-Maximum Pipe Size: The maximum pipe size that can be placed in a Type 1 catch basin is dependent on the maximum knockout size and the outside diameter of the pipe.
-Type 1 catch basins are provided with a maximum knockout size of 20 inches.
-It is recommended that a gap of at least 1.5 inches be provided between the knockout wall and the outside of the pipe.
+Maximum Pipe Size: The maximum pipe size that can be placed in a Type 1L catch basin is dependent on the maximum knockout size and the outside diameter of the pipe.
+Type 1L catch basins are provided with a maximum knockout size of 26 inches.
+It is recommended that a Minimum gap of 1.5 inches be provided between the knockout wall and the outside of the pipe.
 The gap facilitates pipe installation into the catch basin.
-Once the pipe is installed, the gap is filled with concrete grout (joint mortar).
-Therefore, the maximum pipe outside diameter that should be inserted into the knockout is 17 inches.
+Once the pipe is installed, the gap is filled with concrete grout.
+Therefore, the maximum pipe outside diameter that should be inserted into the knockout is 23 inches.

 The relationship between the inside diameter of the pipe and outside diameter of the pipe varies, depending on the pipe material used.
-If the inside diameter of the pipe to be used is larger than that shown on the plan, a larger catch basin, such as a Type 1L or Type 2, must be specified.
-Note that skew angles increase the diameter of pipes.
-A larger catch basin may be required for a pipe with a skew angle.
+Using 23 inches as the maximum O.D. for pipe that can be installed in a Type 1L catch basin, the maximum allowable pipe inside diameter that shold be specified is show in the Pipe Allowances Table on the plan.
+If the inside diameter of the pipe to be used is larger than that shown on the plan, a larger catch basin, such as a Type 2, must be specified.

 Pipe Alternates: Most contracts allow a number of pipe alternates to be used.
-A Type 1 catch basin should be chosen for use only if it is large enough to accept all of the specified pipe alternates for that location.
-For example, if a contract called for 12-inch diameter storm sewer pipe and all of the alternates listed in Pipe Allowances Table were specified, a Type 1 catch basin would be appropriate.
-However, if the contract called for 15-inch storm sewer pipe and all of the alternates listed in the Pipe Allowances Table were specified, a Type 1 catch basin would not be appropriate.
-The next largest catch basin, a Type 1L, should be specified.
+A Type 1L catch basin should be chosen for use only if it is large enough to accept all of the specified pipe alternates for that location.
+For example, if a contract called for 18-inch diameter storm sewer pipe and all of the alternates listed in the Pipe Allowances Table were specified, a Type 1L catch basin would be appropriate.
+However, if the contract called for 21-inch diameter storm sewer pipe and all of the alternates listed in Pipe Allowances Table were specified, a Type 1L catch basin would not be appropriate.
+The next largest catch basin, a Type 2, must be specified.

-Maximum Depth: The maximum depth for this structure, as well as the Type 1L and Type 1P catch basins, is specified as 5 feet.
-The depth is measured from the lowest pipe invert to the finished roadway grade.
+Maximum Depth: The maximum depth for this structure, as well as the Type 1 and Type 1P catch basins, is specified as 5 feet.
+The depth is measured from the pipe invert to the finished roadway grade.
 Division 7-05.3 requires that all catch basins be watertight.
 In order to meet this requirement, it is often necessary to access the catch basin to regrout the sides of the catch basin or to remortar the joint between the pipe and the catch basin wall.
 Exceeding the 5-foot depth significantly increases the difficulty in performing these repairs.
 It is recommended that a Type 2 catch basin be specified when the maximum depth exceeds 5 feet.